syselement/ine-notes/ine-pts/penetration-testing-prerequisites/introduction.md

   1185_{(10)}=4a1_{(16)}=0x4a1
   $$

-Online converters can help to speed up the calculations, for example here you can find some conversion tools [Binary Hex Converters](https://www.binaryhexconverter.com/).
+> 📌Online converters can help to speed up the calculations, for example here you can find some conversion tools [Binary Hex Converters](https://www.binaryhexconverter.com/).

 ------